in this section:

 The benefits of growth need to be available to people in all parts of Scotland.
 At present, peripheral rural areas do not share equally in the opportunities for growth.
 GDP and average wage levels in remote and rural parts of Scotland are significantly lower than those in urban areas.
 Priority 4 of the Programme aims to assist in addressing this disparity.

-It is mportant that the Structural Funds complement other sources of EU funding for rural areas to maximise the potential for a coordinated, comprehensive approach to rural development.
-The Priority will contribute to two broad sets of activity, complementing national and major local strategies.
-The key themes of support are:
+It is important that the Structural Funds complement other sources of EU funding for rural areas to maximise the potential for a coordinated, comprehensive approach to rural development.

 top of page